 - Skin and muscle bruises more easily

-Martial artists should take extra care to ensure they are not tempted to take any corticosteroids before training sessions.
-It is usually the abuse of such drugs, though prescribed by doctors, that lead to such disasters.
+Athletes. martial artists, bodybuilders, etc. should take extra care to ensure they are not tempted to take any corticosteroids before training sessions.
+It is usually the abuse of such drugs, though prescribed by doctors, that leads to such disasters.

 Well, that deserves an article to itself, so please click on the following link: